 13] HitmanPro.Kickstart is a free Ransomware Removal Tool that will help you rescue a ransomed PC.
 It lets you start your computer from a USB flash drive to remove malware that has ransomed or locked your computer and does not allow you to access it.

 14] Shade Ransomware Decryption Tool will help decrypt files with the following extensions: .xtbl, .ytbl, .breaking_bad, .heisenberg.
 Go get it from McAfee Intel.

-15] McAfee Ransomware Recover is a tool and a platform which not only unlock user files, applications, databases, and other encrypted files but is also available for the security community.
+15] McAfee Ransomware Recover is a tool and a platform that not only unlock user files, applications, databases, and other encrypted files but is also available for the security community.

 16] AVG has also released ransomware decrypt tools for the following ransomware:

 Apocalypse, Bart ransomware, BadBlock, Crypt888, Legion, SZFLocker, TeslaCrypt.